La Liga records and statistics

 La Liga is a Spanish professional league for association football clubs.
 At the top of the Spanish football league system, it is the country's primary football competition and is contested by 20 clubs.
 The competition was formed in 1929, with an initial format of 10 teams.

 Clubs

 Records in this section refer to La Liga from its founding in 1929 through to the present.

-All-time table

-The all-time La Liga table is an overall record of all match results, points, and goals of every team that has played in La Liga since its inception in 1929.
-The table is accurate as of the end of the 2024–25 season.
-Teams in bold are part of the 2025–26 La Liga season.